briancunningham6/homelab/DESIGN.md

 # Homelab Standard v1.1 (Mac mini)

 I want to develop a homelab that hosts and runs various applications for myself and my family.
 The focus is on running the applications from hardware in my home.
 I want a robust but managable system that replaces multiple cloud based solutions that I use today.

+Our focus is to develop a proof of concept that tests some assumptions and helps us understand the challenges of implementing such a solution.
+If it proves viable we will open it up for other to contributes.
+As such we aim to get the individual components working but we aim to make a simplified solutioin in the future.

 Initially I want containerised instances of existing software to run on this.
 I also want to define a specification for applications that can be custom built to run on this platform so that vibecoded applications can run on it.
 A standardised way of managing users and RBAC is implemented to handle user access.
 OpenClaw agents are provided to the users to interact with their applications while keeping access to their data secure.
 Since this will be all managed at home we need disaster recoverey and simplicity at the fore.

 Owner: Brian
 Host (primary): Mac mini (home services node)